Azure/Azure-Verified-Modules/docs/content/specs/terraform/_index.md

 * `"~> 1"`
 * `">= 1.3.5, < 2.0"`

 Module's major version upgrade might contain breaking changes or even cause data loss.
-Module owners **MUST NOT** specify a `version` constriction that might cross major version, like:
+Module owners **MUST NOT** specify a `version` constriction that leads to an unconstrained major version, like:

 * `">= 1.2.3"`